caltechlibrary/ws/README.md

 ### _ws_ features

-+ http/https protocols
++ http/https protocols (including http2 support if using current Go packages)
 + static file server
 + a simplified server side JavaScript platform
   + if you need more, check out [NodeJS](http://nodejs.org)
 + a project setup option called *init*

-*_ws_ init* takes three actions

-+ create a basic site directory structure (e.g. htdocs, jsdocs, etc) if needed
-+ creates self signed SSL certificates (e.g. etc/site.key, etc/site.pem) if appropriate
-+ suggests environment variable settings (e.g like you might put in etc/setup.conf)

 ## Configuration

-Configuration for _ws_  can be passed directly from environment variables.
-That makes them container friendly.
-The environment can be overwritten by command line options.
+You can configure _ws_ in the command line or with environment variables

 The standard set of environment variables are